Electric bikes (e-bikes)

 |---|---|---|---|

-| Throttle Switch | ![]() | Electric assist without pedalling 0-6 km/h | Compliant |
+| Throttle Switch | Electric power / Walk assist without pedalling - up to 6 km/h |

-| Throttle Switch | ![]() | Electric assist without pedalling Over 6 km/h | Not Compliant |
+| Throttle Switch | ![]() | Electric power without pedalling over 6 km/h | Not Allowed |

-| Motor and Pedals | ![]() | Electric assist with pedalling Up to 25* km/h | Compliant |
+| Motor and Pedals | Electric assistance with pedalling Up to 25* km/h, and Up to 250 watts continuous rated power | ![]() Allowed | |

-| Motor and Pedals | ![]() | Electric assist with pedalling Over to 25* km/h | Not Compliant |
+| Motor and Pedals | Electric assist with pedalling Over 25* km/h, or Over 250 watts continuous rated power | Not Allowed |

-Power-Assisted Pedal Cycle (PAPC)
+2. Power-Assisted Pedal Cycle (PAPC)

-Up to 200 watts maximum power output
+- have up to 200 watts maximum power output.

 | Components | Example | Regulation | Compliance |